kubernetes/enhancements/keps/sig-instrumentation/5207-metrics-k8s-io-api-definition/README.md

 For the purpose of explaining the risks, we'll assume two entities here.

-First, a requester (e.g., HPAs), which utilizes the `metrics.k8s.io` client, and second, a Metric Server which utilizes the type definitions exposed by `k8s.io/metrics/pkg/apis/metrics` to wrap over and expose the metrics received from the metrics backend in a manner that is consumable by the requester.
+First, a requester (e.g., HPAs), which utilizes the `metrics.k8s.io` client, and second, a server (for e.g., [metrics-server](https://sigs.k8s.io/metrics-server)) which utilizes the type definitions exposed by `k8s.io/metrics/pkg/apis/metrics` to wrap over and expose the metrics received from the metrics backend in a manner that is consumable by the requester.

-The requester and the Metric Server are linked through an `APIService` object, which allows the latter to act as addon APIServer through the aggregation layer for all requests from the requester towards that `GroupVersion`.
+The requester and the server are linked through an `APIService` object, which allows the latter to act as addon APIServer through the aggregation layer for all requests from the requester towards that `GroupVersion`.
 Note that while the APIServer will promote or fallback between versions that support conversions,